Interstate 380 (Iowa): Flooding

 I-380 crosses two of Iowa's major rivers, the Iowa and Cedar rivers.
 Both rivers have affected the Interstate during major floods, as the case was in 1993 and 2008.
 During the Great Flood of 1993, I-380 and Iowa 965 were both closed at the Iowa River's Coralville Lake reservoir between July 13 and 28.
 The roads reopened after the lake's waters receded enough to allow Iowa DOT inspectors to check the three bridges over the water.

 The Iowa flood of 2008 affected the same section of I-380 at the Iowa River in much the same fashion as in 1993.
 I-380 and former Iowa 965 were closed at the Iowa River on June 13 until July 3.
 In Cedar Rapids, flooding did not close I-380; the only bridge not to close, though traffic was restricted through the city.
 The flooding damage was much more severe in Cedar Rapids than in Iowa City.
 The Cedar River crested at over 31 ft on June 13, causing hundreds of millions of dollars in damage.

+Future

+In the Summer of 2024, IDOT began a $112 million project to repair roads and build additional lanes along I-380 from north of North Liberty to Cedar Rapids.
+A new diverging diamond interchange is also being built at Wright Brothers Boulevard near the Eastern Iowa Airport.